-- (1) A person must not, without a permit use Council land or a road1 for outdoor dining including the placement of furniture and other equipment used in association with outdoor dining. - (2) The requirement to obtain a permit in this clause does not apply where there is a planning permit for the use under the Planning Scheme and the planning permit contains conditions about furniture and other equipment used in association with outdoor dining.
+- (1) A person must not, without a permit, use Council land or a road for outdoor dining including the placement of furniture and other equipment used in association with outdoor dining. - (2) The requirement to obtain a permit in this clause does not apply where there is a planning permit for the use under the Planning Scheme which contains conditions about furniture and other equipment used in association with outdoor dining.